Mikhail Shaidorov: 2023–24 season: First senior Grand Prix medal

-A groin injury forced Shaidorov to withdraw from the 2023 Nepela Memorial, but he was able to make his Grand Prix debut at the 2023 Skate Canada International, where he finished fifth.
+After a groin injury forced Shaidorov to withdraw from the 2023 CS Nepela Memorial, Shaidorov made his Grand Prix debut at the 2023 Skate Canada International, where he finished fifth.
 He set new personal bests in the short program and total score.
 At Shaidorov's second assignment, the 2023 Cup of China, he was third both in the short and free portion of the men's competition and finished with the bronze medal.
 He again set new personal bests, and said he was "pleased" with his first senior Grand Prix medal.
-Shaidorov won the silver medal at the 2023 Golden Spin of Zagreb, winning his first ISU Challenger Series medal.
+Shaidorov won the silver medal at the 2023 CS Golden Spin of Zagreb, winning his first ISU Challenger Series medal.